MicroStrategy’s Dynamic Dashboard with Custom Image

 Select the Display mode as Area

-Below is the image with Default selection.
+Below is the image with the Default selection.

-Below is the image with the selection of area and the grid filtered out with Northeast region.
+Below is the image with the selection of area and the grid filtered out with the Northeast region.

 Even though the learning curve for MicroStrategy is slightly higher, the tool provides powerful dashboards which deliver meaningful insights.
-From a business perspective, Microstrategy is a cost-effective product which assists businesses with making mission-critical decisions.
+From a business perspective, Microstrategy is a cost-effective product that assists businesses with making mission-critical decisions.